Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Method

 While human gaze is available during training, it is not accessible at test time.
-Therefore, the policy must learn to predict gaze, imitating human gaze in addition to robot actions.
-We develop two approaches for gaze prediction: (1) a two-stage method, similar to prior work \cite{kim2021gaze, heecheol2020, kim2024multi}, where a separate gaze prediction model first estimates gaze, which is then provided to the policy; and (2) an end-to-end method that treats gaze as part of the policy’s action space where it jointly predicts gaze and actions.
+The policy must therefore learn to estimate gaze in addition to robot actions.
+We propose two approaches: a two-stage method and an end-to-end method.

-The first method takes a sequential approach: it first predicts where to look, then uses this predicted gaze to guide the policy's action.
-A downscaled version of the robot’s camera image is processed through a UNet with a ResNet18 backbone pretrained on ImageNet \cite{deng2009imagenet} to produce a heatmap.
-A spatial softmax is then applied to extract a keypoint representing the predicted gaze location.
-During training, this keypoint is supervised using the ground-truth human gaze via a mean squared error loss.

-Since we focus on a single task, the gaze prediction model is conditioned only on the image observation.
-Because our foveation method is non-differentiable, we train the gaze model separately for 30,000 steps (batch size 64, learning rate 1e-4) and keep it frozen during policy training.
-The predicted gaze is then used in the foveation process described in the next section.
-Additionally, the gaze coordinates are appended to the robot's proprioceptive input and used as extra conditioning for the policy.
+In the two-stage method ~\cite{kim2021gaze, kim2024multi}, we first estimate gaze, then use the estimated gaze to guide foveation and condition the action policy.
+A downscaled camera image is processed by a UNet with a ResNet18 backbone pretrained on ImageNet~\cite{deng2009imagenet}, producing a heatmap.
+A spatial softmax then extracts a gaze keypoint from the heatmap, which is supervised during training with mean squared error against the ground-truth human gaze.
+The gaze model is trained separately for 30,000 steps (batch size 64, learning rate $10^{-4}$) and frozen during policy training.
+The predicted gaze both drives the foveation process and is also appended to the robot’s proprioceptive input for policy conditioning.

-The second method treats gaze as an extension of whole-body control, predicting future gaze points jointly with actions in a fully end-to-end manner.
-This requires no architectural changes beyond extending the policy’s action space to include gaze and incorporating past gaze predictions into the robot’s proprioceptive input.
-A practical detail is that the policy requires an initial gaze to start the sequence, which we initialize to the center of the image.
-This approach naturally unifies gaze and action prediction within the flow matching framework, resulting in more synchronized gaze-action trajectories.
+In our end-to-end method, we instead treat gaze as part of whole-body control, predicting a trajectory of future gaze jointly with actions.
+This requires extending the policy’s action space to include gaze.
+The policy's gaze estimation is then used for foveation in the next inference step and is also concatenated to the robot's proprioception.
+In this case, an initial gaze is needed to start the sequence, which we set to the center of the image.
+This unifies gaze and action estimation under the flow matching framework, producing synchronized gaze-action trajectories.